 Due to recent CDC guidelines and NYS restrictions, the family will hold a Celebration of Life with visitation, to honor Dominic’s memory at a future date.
 Until then, please keep Dominic in your hearts and minds.

-To plant a tree in memory of Dominic N. Longo, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dominic N. Longo, please visit our floral store.